claeis/xls2xtf/README.rst

 To setup the xls file based on a model, run xls2xtf with::

- java -jar xls2xtf.jar [options] --inixls file.xls model.ili
+ java -jar xls2xtf.jar [options] --initxls file.xls model.ili